-This paper makes the argument for consideration of a new protest tactic - the publicly-initiated removal of monuments related to the Confederate cause in the United States and white supremacy.
-Unlike sanctioned "pre-emptive removals" initiated by the state or the monument's sponsors, activists and citizens used monument removal as a tactic to force officials' hands.
-While other important work on the topic has addressed circumstances that enhance the likelihood of monument temoval by local officials (Benjamin et al. 2020; Evans and Sims 2021), we draw on social movements literature to consider removals as a protest tactic.
-While integrating theoretical perspectives on protests and social movements from comparative politics, we also build on prior explorations of contextual factors that have been linked to Confederate monument removal (Benjamin et al. 2020; Evans and Sims 2021; Hutchings et al. 2010).
-Drawing from this literature, we propose conditions which might differentiate publicly-initiated and pre-emptive removals, as well as posit ways researchers should consider these public removals moving forward.
-The interests of this paper, therefore, lay not only in better understanding the public removal of the statues but also in theorizing about these removals in light of protests and repression.
+This article makes the argument for consideration of a new protest tactic-the publicly initiated removal of monuments related to the Confederate cause and white supremacy in the United States.
+Unlike sanctioned "preemptive removals" initiated by the state or the monument's sponsors, activists and citizens used monument removal as a tactic to force officials' hands.
+While other important work on the topic has addressed circumstances that enhance the likelihood of monument removal by local officials (Benjamin et al. 2020; Evans and Sims, 2021), we draw on social movements literature to consider removals as a protest tactic.
+While integrating theoretical perspectives on protests and social movements from comparative politics, we also build on prior explorations of contextual factors that have been linked to Confederate monument removal (Benjamin et al. 2020; Evans and Sims, 2021; Hutchings and Benjamin, 2010).
+Drawing from this literature, we propose conditions that might differentiate publicly initiated and preemptive removals, as well as posit ways researchers should consider these public removals moving forward.
+The interests of this article, therefore, lay not only in better understanding the public removal of the statues but also in theorizing about these removals in light of protests and repression.

 We provide evidence that public monument toppling is a distinct protest tactic by considering the contexts from which monument removal arises.
-Using data from the Confederate Monuments Project (Green 2020), we find that the probability that a monument was forcibly removed by members of the public in June 2020 is distinct from that of pre-emptive removals when considering these public removals as a function of protest momentum within a city.
+Using data from the Confederate Monuments Project (Green, 2020), we find that the probability that a monument was forcibly removed by members of the public in June 2020 is distinct from that of preemptive removals when considering these public removals as a function of protest momentum within a city.
 Ultimately, we conceive of these removals as a tactic utilized by protesters to set a political agenda, rather than senseless mob action.
 We posit that these statue removals are reclamations of public space and expressions of power that force the state to make substantive rather than symbolic changes.
 In conclusion, we suggest ways that researchers can further investigate this tactic, its onset, and its implications.